Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 If a non-web-friendly font is integral to your brand, you may consider converting sections of your email to an image file, also known as graphical text.
 But be aware that some images may be blocked on some devices.

-In your brand guidelines, lay out what font sizes, weights, and colors are used for the following email elements:
+In your brand guidelines, lay out what font sizes, weights, and colors to use for the following email elements:

 • Header text